Chapter 19 – Erica's Gift

 Ella shook her head in annoyance.

 Erica didn't want to see her irritation, nor her disapproval.
-She pulled her arm to make her face to face with Commander Powell so they might return to whatever he had been telling her.
+She pulled her arm to make her face face Commander Powell.
 "Please, continue," she tried to say but it came out feint.
 She made gestures that begged he explain further but he didn't understand.
 This frustrated her so much she scowled at the group of them, especially Matilda.
 They had to know what she wanted.

-"Honestly, Erica, I have no idea," Matilda told her lightly but smiled mischievously.
+"Honestly, Erica, I have no idea," Matilda told her but smiled mischievously.

 Erica all but stomped her foot then remembered James carried a notepad and pen.
 She turned around and felt his chest but he didn't carry one in his dress uniform.
-He knew what she wanted too; she could tell by the grin on his face, but he put his palms up, as if to say he didn't understand.
-She scowled at him even more than she had at Matilda but he laughed and pulled her close.
+He knew what she wanted too.
+She could tell by the grin on his face but he put his palms up, as if to say he didn't understand.
+She scowled at him even more than she had at Matilda but he laughed and pulled her next to him so they faced the Commander together.

 "Ashton, she would like you to elaborate on what you were saying," James explained over her head and gave Erica's shoulders a squeeze.